 The bad news surrounding Soundcloud doesn’t stop.
-In the last few days a loss of USD 52 million was reported, which could bring the service on the brink of bankruptcy as soon as the following months.
+In the last few days, a loss of USD 52 million was reported, which could bring the service to the brink of bankruptcy as soon as the following months.

-There are rumours floating around that Google is interested in acquiring Soundcloud for half the asking price (USD 500 million instead of 1 billion), but these are only rumours for now and after the failed acquisition by Spotify the chances the transaction will take place this time are.. slim.
+There are rumors floating around that Google is interested in acquiring Soundcloud for half the asking price (USD 500 million instead of 1 billion), but these are only rumors for now and after the failed acquisition by Spotify the chances the transaction will take place this time are.. slim.

 Finally, it’s unclear how the new subscription service launched in 2016 is doing and how it will affect revenue.
 Read more here over at DJmag.